jamesnet214/dependencyproperty/README.md

 [![GitHub version](https://badge.fury.io/gh/Naereen%2FStrapDown.js.svg)](https://github.com/Naereen/StrapDown.js)
 [![Documentation Status](https://readthedocs.org/projects/ansicolortags/badge/?version=latest)](http://ansicolortags.readthedocs.io/?badge=latest)
 [![Github all releases](https://img.shields.io/github/downloads/Naereen/StrapDown.js/total.svg)](https://GitHub.com/Naereen/StrapDown.js/releases/)
+You must be aware that all the properties of WPF control are made up of this DependencyProperty.
 > I assure you, the mvm pattern is not paramount.
 Only when this technology is preceded can the true value of mvvm be further demonstrated.

 >This is absolutely necessary to further boost your wpf technology and to provide good quality products.